Alimir/wp-ulike/readme.txt

 **Need it to work everywhere?** It does.
 Posts, comments, WooCommerce products, BuddyPress activities, bbPress topics—one plugin handles it all.

-**What You Get (Free Version)**
+= What You Get (Free Version) =

 We believe in giving you real value, not a teaser.
 The free version includes everything you need to build engagement and understand your audience:

-**Like Buttons Everywhere** – Auto-display on posts, comments, WooCommerce products, BuddyPress activities, and bbPress topics.
+**Like Buttons Everywhere:** Auto-display on posts, comments, WooCommerce products, BuddyPress activities, and bbPress topics.
 Or drop them anywhere with the `[wp_ulike]` shortcode.
 Your choice.

-**Analytics That Matter** – A real-time dashboard showing your most popular content, voting statistics, engagement trends, and detailed logs.
+**Analytics That Matter:** A real-time dashboard showing your most popular content, voting statistics, engagement trends, and detailed logs.
 This isn't fluff—it's actionable data.

-**Templates You Can Customize** – Multiple button styles that actually look good.
+**Templates You Can Customize:** Multiple button styles that actually look good.
 Match your site's design, customize colors and text, all through the settings panel.
 No coding required.

-**Built for Speed** – Vanilla JavaScript (no jQuery), optimized for performance, compatible with every major caching plugin.
+**Built for Speed:** Vanilla JavaScript (no jQuery), optimized for performance, compatible with every major caching plugin.
 Your site won't slow down.

-**Accessibility & RTL Support** – Full RTL support for Arabic, Hebrew, and other right-to-left languages.
+**Accessibility & RTL Support:** Full RTL support for Arabic, Hebrew, and other right-to-left languages.
 We built this right.

 **The Extras:** Gutenberg block support, shortcodes, auto-display options, and seamless integrations with WooCommerce, BuddyPress, bbPress, Elementor, myCRED, and more.
 It just works.

-**Why 80,000+ Sites Use This**
+= Why 80,000+ Sites Use This =

 We're not a faceless corporation.
 We're a team that actually cares about your success.